-The Investment of Financial Assets policy is intended to assist with "the investment of the City's financial assets in a manner that ensures adequate safety and liquidity, while maximizing yield (return)."
-Compliance with state law governing municipal investments is emphasized.
-On April 4, 2022, the policy was amended to remove limitations on investment types based solely on cash flow needs, remove Passbook Savings Demand Deposits as authorized investments, and more explicitly prescribe reporting requirements.
+The Investment of Financial Assets policy is intended to "assist the City of Laguna Woods with the investment of the City's financial assets in a manner that ensures adequate safety and liquidity, while maximizing yield (return)" and compliance with state law.
+On May 19, 2021, the policy was amended to authorize the investment of financial assets in medium-term notes; clarify requirements for local government investment pools, joint powers authority pools, and money market mutual funds; and, update several existing definitions and add new definitions.